 Search for anything!

 My grandmother passed away ten years ago.
 I am now a freshman in college and was assigned a "They Draw and Cook" project in my Intermediate Design class at Massachusetts College of Liberal Arts (MCLA).
-I thought, what a great way to pay a tribute to my grandmother through one of her delicious treats.
-I drew the recipe on an index card because that was where she had originally written this recipe, and I really wanted to capture my grandmother in this piece.
+I thought, what a great way to pay a tribute to my grandmother through one of her delicious treats (which was delicious, by the way).
+I drew the recipe on an index card because that was where she had originally written this recipe, and I wanted to capture my grandmother's style in this piece.

 This is a classic Appalachian holiday candy that my Granny and Pa used to make.
 When I asked my dad how to make them, he said you have to play with the amounts to get the consistency you want.
 You want it to be the consistency of play dough so you can roll it out.
 What this has to do with archers from the Bayeux Tapestry is anyone's guess.
 I don't reckon William the Conqueror would have had this treat, but if he had, I think he would have liked it.